TadeopCreator/kubernetesmanifest-flask-app/README.md

 This repository contains the Kubernetes deployment manifest for the Flask application from the [flask-kubernetes-app repository](https://github.com/TadeopCreator/flask-kubernetes-app).

+Check the [medium article](https://medium.com/@tadeop/continuous-deployment-with-jenkins-gitops-and-minikube-deploying-a-flask-app-to-kubernetes-664beeaa82b0) of this project with a complete description of the process.

 ## Table of Contents

 - [Manifest Overview](#manifest-overview)